kaima2022/SUE-Sim/src/internet/doc/tcp.rst

 phase of window growth to try to exit slow start before window growth causes queue overflow.

-CUBIC is documented in :rfc:`9438`, and the |ns3| implementation is patterned partly on the Linux implementation and partly on the RFC, although the Linux 4.4 kernel implementation (through the Direct Code Execution environment) has been used to validate the behavior.
+CUBIC is documented in :rfc:`8312`, and the |ns3| implementation is based on the RFC more so than the Linux implementation, although the Linux 4.4 kernel implementation (through the Direct Code Execution environment) has been used to validate the behavior and is fairly well aligned (see below section on validation).

 Linux Reno
 ^^^^^^^^^^